 when you emerge from being unwell, you feel exhausted as your body has been working hard to get rid of infection by means of unleashing inflammation. as a result, your organism heals and so does your skin. although first skin may react to inflammation by breaking out, feeling tight, dull, and dehydrated. body needs to get rid of toxins. but then it all heals. healing is what renews skin.

 to offer your skin a helpful hand, give it intelligent skincare that works.

 what the skin needs to work well

 skin needs retinoids which skin turns into vitamin A to increase cell-turnover, antioxidants to firm and brighten the skin, vitamin C and E to stimulate structural skin proteins and slow cellular ageing, essential fatty acids to stimulate collagen synthesis and reduce inflammation. hyaluronic acid in epidermis needs water molecules to bind to and retain water. so, drink plenty of water.

-more about what the skin needs you can find in my article here
+more about what skin needs you can find in my article here

-I composed three formulas around the precious healing properties of the Damascan rose. my own curated blend includes rose extract, distillate, enfleurage and macerate as I believe in wholeness.
-I call the fusion OLEUM ROSARUM.
-OLEUM ROSARUM and other seven whole plant extracts promote skin’s healing and restoring qualities.
+I composed three formulas around the precious healing properties of Rose oil. my own curated blend includes rose extract, distillate, enfleurage and macerate as I believe in wholeness.
+I call the fusion Oleum Rosarum.
+Oleum Rosarum and other seven whole plant extracts promote skin’s healing and regenerating qualities.